-The Midwest North American Intercollegiate Dairy Challenge (NAIDC) guarantees UW-Madison 4 spots in the contest and if space allows, we may be granted 6.
+The Midwest North American Intercollegiate Dairy Challenge (NAIDC) guarantees UW-Madison 8 spots in the contest and if space allows, up to 4 alternates may participate.
 All teams at the regional contest will be aggregate teams.
 That means teams will be made up of individuals from different schools and will be assigned to a team with the use of a student skills’ assessment or randomly assigned to an aggregate team by contest management.

 Students must have completed not less than one year of course work or equivalent by that

 institutions’ graduation rules.
 Students, with or without a bachelor’s degree, enrolled in graduate or professional studies programs are not eligible.
 A student is ineligible to be a contestant if he/she has (1) competed at the regional* or NAIDC National Contest, or (2) been an employee or paid consultant of any agricultural organization or service for which his/her duties included on farm dairy consulting (Excluding Internships).

 We highly encourage you to consider this great opportunity to apply your dairy skills and network with industry professionals.